From Markdown to Google Slides in Minutes: The Complete deck Handbook

 Write your story in Markdown. -

-Run deck apply
+Run deck apply.

 If you already keep documentation in Git and edit Markdown daily, deck slots right in.